AgenciaEgo/egodesign-form/README.md

 # @egodesign/form
-A lightweight Javascript component to fully validate and send forms.
+A Javascript class to fully validate and send forms.
 </br></br>

 ## Usage: